glicerico/wordcat_transformer/journal.md

 Previously, as in [this notebook](notebooks/Bert_as_LM.ipynb) I was actually calculating the logarithm of the sentence probability, divided by the length of the sentence, i.e. `log(P(S))/len(S)`.
+This is equivalent to the logarithm of the geometric average of the probabilities of each prediction.
-I don't have a mathematical justification for this, so I decided to try a geometric average of the components of the probability estimation:
+Instead of representing the vectors in log space, I decided to keep the geometric average of the components of the probability estimation:
 ```
 P_forward(he ran .) = (P(he) * P(he ran| he) * P(he ran .|he ran)) ^ (1/3)
 ```
-[This notebook](notebooks/Bert_as_LM_unidirectional.ipynb) contains calculations performed this way, and it make sense to me after a fist check.
+[This notebook](notebooks/Bert_as_LM_unidirectional.ipynb) contains calculations performed this way.
+It doesn't make as much sense as the previous attempt, because sentences like `The steak was eaten by the man`, and `The steak ate the man` are not too dissimilar.
+However, I will try plugging it to the word category formation code, to check if the results make better sense than before.